 - Roofing Tar

 - Old Cotton Rug

 - Wire Fencing

 Rather than focus on building the actual structure, this tutorial will cover the cobbing part of the project.
 Nevertheless, here are some rough drawings for the frame.

-Using some leftover wood from a previous construction project, I was able to put together a sturdy frame to hold the living roof (which is very heavy).
+Using some leftover wood from a previous construction project, I was able to put together a sturdy frame for my cob playhouse to hold the living roof (which is very heavy).
 I also used some oak limbs for columns in the front.
-Those limbs might look thin, but the oak-wood here is like iron, and will probably outlast the rest of the structure.
+Those limbs might look thin, but the oak wood here is like iron, and will probably outlast the rest of the structure.

-The living roof is around 5 inches deep, with a layer of roofing tar at bottom (dried properly), thin layer of gravel on top of that, a layer of old cotton rug found at the local thrift store on top of that, and finally the soil, I have 2×4’s spaced out to help hold the soil in place (you can just make them out in the photo).
+I have 2×4’s spaced out to help hold the soil in place (you can just make them out in the photo).
 Also, plenty of drainage along the edges for excess water to run out of.
-Note that there is plenty of roof hanging away from the house all the way around.
+Note that there is plenty of roof hanging away from the cob playhouse all the way around.

 Now comes the fun part: mixing and mudding.
-The dirt where we live is naturally clay, so the only thing we had to bring in was sand.
-Luckily, when our neighbors moved out the month before, they left a large sandbox full for us to use.
+The dirt where we live is natural clay, so the only thing we had to bring in was sand.
+Luckily, when our neighbours moved out the month before, they left a large sandbox full for us to use.